 You’ll be tested on needs assessment, which will take up approximately 18% of your paper, planning, which will take about 22%, analysis, which will take about 35%, monitoring and trace ability, which will take about 15%, and finally, evaluation, which will make up the remaining 10%.

 Having the certification from this exam will give you a new perspective on business analysis and project management.
 In terms of your career options, this means a higher number of job opportunities and an even higher salary.
+That is why PMP certification online classes are among the most popular.

 What you should keep in mind, though, is that if you do pass the exam, you’ll be facing much more challenging work than what you’re used to.
 The PMI PBA is recommended for